paradingwolves/react-firebase-social-media-app/readme.txt

   * users can now register am account

-ERROR: user is redirected to login page after signing in -> should redirect to DASHBOARD
+ERROR: user is redirected to login page after signing in -> should redirect to DASHBOARD PROBLEM SOLVED: users created in Firebase console cannot be redirected to the DASHBOARD because a user id was not generated
+  - user id is only generated in the Register form, not the console

+-------------------- Date: June 27, 2023 --------------------

+- added <Sidebar /> to `Layouts/index.jsx`
+- by default this appears on the left side of the screen, which is not desired for this project
+  * to fix, wrap the <Sidebar /> and the <Outlet /> elements like so:
+        <Flex pt="16" pb="12" mx="auto" w="full" maxW="1200px"><Box w="900px"><Outlet /><Sidebar /></ Box></ Flex>

+- add ActiveUser Component to Sidebar
+  * user profile picture
+  * display username
+  * Edit Profile button and Avatar link to "Edit Profile" element
+  * All Users button links to "All Users" element

+- Time to start developing the Dashboard